-- Recent in-migration has been a positive for the demographic trends, but overall Southern Vermont remains older and less diverse than the broader region. - 2.
-Income levels remain low in Southern Vermont, even as the cost of living rises. - Many of the largest industries in Southern Vermont experienced job losses over the last five years. - 4.
-Southern Vermont is struggling to build resilience in all ways. - 5.
-Lack of adequate workforce to fill critical roles.
+- Recent in-migration has been a positive for the demographic trends, but overall Southern Vermont remains older and distinct from than the broader region. - 1.
+Income levels remain low in Southern Vermont, even as the cost of living rises. - 1.
+Many of the largest industries in Southern Vermont experienced job losses over the last five years. - 1.
+Southern Vermont is struggling to build resilience in all ways. - 1.
+There is a lack of adequate workforce to fill critical roles.